 Also, this hood is occasionally put on criminals.
 Simply for the sake of shaming and ridiculing those people.

 Not every crime was punishable by enslavement, of course.
 Among our possible backgrounds is a thief, specifically one who turned to crime after deserting the army based on our armor’s description.
 And while its crest may have entirely faded, it is still clearly the equipment of Lothric troops as seen by those patrolling the kingdom.
 Therefore, the fact that a common soldier turned runaway thief only to end up buried at the Cemetery of Ash suggests that our initial firelinking attempt wasn’t a willing endeavor.
-In all likelihood, we were captured as a deserter after trying to get by whilst on the run through robbery, then forced into the firelinking system as a sacrifice.
-Given the military’s reverence for firelinking, this would be an honorable execution for one who had so disgraced the kingdom — who knows, they could always end up becoming a Lord of Cinder.
-And with soldiers doubling as law enforcers, it is only natural that they would exempt their own from from the ignoble fate of a trifling slave.
+In all likelihood, we were captured trying to get by through thievery whilst on the run, then forced into the firelinking system as a sacrifice.
+Given the military’s reverence for firelinking, this would be an honorable execution for one who had so disgraced the kingdom — who knows, they could always end up becoming a Lord of Cinder or unkindled ash.
+And with soldiers doubling as law enforcers, it is only natural for them to exempt their own from from the ignoble fate of a trifling slave.
 At the same time, the fact that Greirat was given a hood suggests that this wouldn’t apply to former soldiers who turned Undead and then became thieves.

 Armor of a common soldier.
 The crest is already completely faded.